codeclimate/codeclimate-duplication/README.md

         javascript:
 ```

-Note that you have the update the YAML structure under the `langauges` key to
+Note that you have the update the YAML structure under the `languages` key to
 the Hash type to support extra configuration.

 [codeclimate]: https://codeclimate.com/dashboard